mzrimsek/server-config/dashboard/README.md

 # Dashboard

 [This dashboard](https://github.com/phntxx/dashboard) is an easily customizable, themable, and configurable webpage to organize all your services and frequently accessed bookmarks.
+Icons for the configuration are [Material Design icons](https://fonts.google.com/icons)

 - Data: Requires a volume to hold configurations, mounted as a volume to `app/data`